awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 1. Locate the resource in the list\.
 You can use the search fields to filter the list by resource name or resource group\.
 The **Current limit** column displays the current maximum for the resource for your account\.

-## Requesting a limit increase<a name="request-increase"></a>
+## Requesting an increase<a name="request-increase"></a>

-Use the **Limits** page in the Amazon EC2 console to request an increase in the limits for resources provided by Amazon EC2 or Amazon VPC, on a per\-Region basis\.
+Use the **Limits** page in the Amazon EC2 console to request an increase in your Amazon EC2 or Amazon VPC resources, on a per\-Region basis\.

 Alternatively, request an increase using Service Quotas\.
-For more information, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

-**To request a limit increase using the Amazon EC2 console**
+**To request an increase using the Amazon EC2 console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.